 At a 1979 meeting of the Evangelical Theological Society, Stan Gundry offered a definition of contextualization: "Contextualization is concerned with the communication of the substance of divine revelation into the forms and structures of the recipients’ culture in such a way that the integrity of the Gospel and Christianity are not compromised, but also in such a way that the Gospel and the Christian way can be fully internalized by the person in that culture."[45]

 Tite Tienou describes contextualization within the process of theology.
 He writes, “Contextualization is the inner dynamic of the theologizing process.
 It is not a matter of borrowing already existing forms or an established theology in order to fit them into various contexts.
 Rather contextualization is capturing the meaning of the gospel in such a way that a given society communicates with God.
 Therein theology is born.”
-(1982, 51)[46]
+(1982, 51)[46

 David Hesselgrave and Ed Rommen define contextualization as "the attempt to communicate the message of the person, works, Word, and will of God in a way that is faithful to God’s revelation, especially as put forth in the teaching of Holy Scripture, and that is meaningful to respondents in their respective cultural and existential contexts" (1989, 200).[47]